gpmorales/gpmorales/README.md

 ## Hello there! 👋

-I'm an Emory CS student with a near-perfect GPA, specializing in both Backend and DevOps development.
+I'm an Emory CS student with a near-perfect GPA, specializing in Backend, DevOps, and Web development.
 I work for a defense contractor, contributing to cutting-edge projects for the DoD.
 My experience includes building scalable systems, automating deployments, and optimizing cloud infrastructure.

 ---